 Drymen owes its origins to the fact that just to its south was the lowest point at which the Endrick Water could be bridged as it flowed into Loch Lomond, a couple of miles to the west.
 The remains of a medieval motte built to guard the crossing can still be seen near the modern bridge carrying the A811 across the river.

-Further south still, not far from the southern junction with the A811 (which now bypasses the village), is Drymen Parish Church.
+South of the village, not far from the southern junction with the A811, is Drymen Parish Church.
 This was built in 1771 and spent much of its life in the red sandstone coat its builders intended.
 It was painted white in 1961 and today it is difficult to image it looking as it had until then.